 In addition to a plethora of Ponderosa Pines, Black Forest is characterized by large rolling hills.
 All combined, the waves of pine trees, green grasses, rural setting, and large properties create a perfect setting for private horse property and abundant wildlife.

-Just as Black Forest is a rural setting, so the businesses reflect the rural life of their residents.
+Just as Black Forest is a rural setting, the businesses reflect the rural life of their residents.
 Bed & Breakfasts, Alpaca Farms, small coffee shops, builders, places of worship, and a few conference centers.
 Additionally, they have a small (but amazing!)
 Fire Department, including 36 volunteer firefighters!

 AFTER THE FIRE